ACTDataLake/act-data-lake/readme.md

 ************************************************************
+These scripts are to run tests and create reports for the ACT Data Lake.

-This test scripts is to automate the testing of MapR cluster and test some functionalities in HIVE
+The files in /Unit Test are for testing of the MapR cluster and some functionalities in HIVE.

-Preliminary Step

-Step a: Run VolumeCreation.sh to create volumes in the MapR Cluster

-Main Step

-Step 1.
-Run MapRClusterCheck.sh to perform cluster check

-Step 2.
-Run TestRun.sh to perform HIVE functionality check

-Step 3.
-Run LogAudit_Test.sh to enbale auditing and expand the audit logs

-All the files shall be stored under /TestScripts directory

-All the steps will be automated  in the future
+The files in /MaprContentTests are for testing against the naming conventions and to generate reports on MapR.

 ************************************************************